Food Drive Fundraiser Ideas That Stand Out | 12 Creative Formats

 • Add puns or catchy phrases: "Donut forget to donate!" or "Let's taco 'bout ending hunger!"

-Offer a prize for the best-decorated box—a gift card, trophy, or small recognition—to boost participation.
+Offer a prize for the best-decorated box: a gift card, trophy, or small recognition.
+That boosts participation.

 2. Food drive scavenger hunt